MEET ELLEN

 When Ellen and Laura had kids, Ellen became a stay-at-home mom.
 They rushed to marry in the short window in which marriage equality was legal in California before Proposition 8 passed in 2008.
 Ellen continued her civil rights activism, joining the board of Equality California Institute in 2009 and helping the organization navigate challenging years in the wake of the marriage ban’s passage.

-Under Ellen’s leadership, the Neighborhood Association has grown into a powerful voice for the community and secured numerous victories, including a security patrol program serving 400 homes, and a construction monitoring program that ensures developers follow safety rules and regulations.
+Under Ellen’s leadership, the Neighborhood Association has grown into a powerful voice for the community and secured numerous victories, including working with first responders to improve community safety, building more housing responsibly, reducing homelessness, and advocating for thousands of local residents and small businesses.
 She also serves as Vice President of her local Neighborhood Council, where she has led key initiatives on land use, wildfire preparedness, protections for biodiversity, and local governance.

 Ellen and Laura have lived in Senate District 24 since 1997, where they’ve raised their two children and an energetic dog named Miso and belong to Temple Israel of Hollywood.